nikosxenakis/recipes/README.md

 Use our [Recipe Submission Form](https://docs.google.com/forms/d/13e0Xg_iriYidQaxAbvvsUv-4fin-sbCFkG5sr4GcOg0/edit#responses) to submit new recipes.

+**Note:** Submitted recipes are reviewed and added regularly to the collection.

 ### Option 2: JSON Format

 Create `.json` files in `recipe-builder/data/` folder: